 Since we started Bruny Island Cheese Co. in 2003, we have gained a reputation for pushing boundaries and making some of the best and most interesting cheeses in the country.
 But my dream has always been to have our own dairy farm, to produce our own milk to make our cheeses even better.
 Now we are hoping to realise that dream!

 Work has begun on our new farm at Glen Huon, nestled in the Huon Valley in Southern Tasmania.
 This farm won't be like most dairy farms in Australia - it is small, organic, use rare breeds and be all about quality.

-We currently have 55 pregnant cows enjoying the green pastures of the Huon Valley, our herd is made up of Brown Swiss, Australian dairy Shorthorn and Normande.
-If you were one of the lucky ones who got to name one of our girls then we'll be announcing this soon!
+We currently have 55 cows enjoying the green pastures of the Huon Valley, our herd is made up of Brown Swiss, Australian dairy Shorthorn and Normande.
+All of our girls had calves in 2017 and all of these are enjoying the lush pastures of the Huon Valley too!

 These gorgeous cattle are thought to be the oldest dairy breed in the world with Benedictine monks in NE Switzerland recorded as breeding them over 1000 years ago.

 These cows are slow maturing, strong framed and lead long and productive lives.
 They also have the best butterfat to protein ratio in their milk for cheesemaking which makes them an excellent choice for us!

 Like most traditional breeds they will either have a valuable milking heifer or a bull calf that is excellent for beef.